 Being a parent is complicated and difficult.
 You may have dedicated yourselves to making your sons healthy and safe.
-As a parent, you have done your best to grow up your kids.
-However, you still think, “Why is my son so mean to me?” or “why is my son disrespect and rebellious?” having disrespectful sons is so discouraging and painful.
+As a parent, you have done your best to raise your kids.
+However, you still think, “Why is my son so mean to me?” or “Why is my son disrespectful and rebellious?”
+Having disrespectful sons is so discouraging and painful.

 1. Lack of healthy coping mechanisms

 Your son may take his anger on you as he has a severe temper.
 It happens because he lacks healthy coping mechanisms to curb his outbursts.
 He feels his life is miserable when experiencing something in his life.
-He will act over on his parents as the most accessible outlet to vent his anger.
+He will act out against his parents as the most accessible outlet to vent his anger.

 2. Calling for healing